Uninett/nav/doc/geomap/README.rst

 Filename conventions
 --------------------

-Any file whose name starts with an uppercase character defines a data type ("class") of the same name (and defines few or none other names at the top-level).
-For some of the files which depend on OpenLayers, the data type defined is an extension of an OpenLayers class.
+Any file whose name starts with an uppercase character defines a data type (`class`) of the same name (and defines few or no other names at the top-level).
+For some of the files which depend on OpenLayers_, the data type defined is an extension of an OpenLayers class.
 For other files, the data type definition consists of a constructor function and a prototype object.

 Any other file simply contains a collection of functions, and introduces no new named data types.